-OFFICE: WHITNEY APPLIED TECHNOLOGY CENTER, ROOM 131 PHONE: (315) 498-2451 EMAIL: OCCINFO@SUNYOCC.EDU concepts from computer science; these concepts are integrated into the various course offerings.
+OFFICE: WHITNEY APPLIED TECHNOLOGY CENTER, ROOM 131 PHONE: (315) 498-2451 EMAIL: OCCINFO@SUNYOCC.EDU

 The microprocessor chip is an integral part of industrial applications such as industrial process control, instrumentation, and communication.
 The demand for technical workers with microprocessor and digital background is growing at an accelerated pace and is likely to remain high for several decades.